 Honey Mustard Chicken Wings

-- Sea Salt or Kosher Salt
+- Kosher Salt or Sea Salt

 - fresh cracked Black Pepper

 - 1/2 cup Mustard , whichever your preferred type - Regular, Deli, Whole Grain, Dijon, etc...

-- 1/4 cup Water
+- 1/4 cup Honey

-- 1/4 teaspoon Cayenne Pepper
+- 1/4 teaspoon Cayenne Pepper , optional

 - fresh cracked Black Pepper , to taste

-Preheat oven to 425°F. Line sheet pans with parchment paper.
+Preheat oven to 425°F (220°C).
+Line a baking sheet pan with parchment paper.